texas-mcallen-mission/deploy-google-app-script-action-typescript/readme.md

 #### `REPO_ACCESS_TOKEN`
 A GitHub personal access token must be provided to the workfow to allow it to update the `CLASPRC_JSON` secret configured about when tokens expire and refresh.

-1. Create a new [GitHubpersonal access token](https://github.com/settings/tokens/new) with `repo` scope.
+1. Create a new [GitHub personal access token](https://github.com/settings/tokens/new) with `repo` scope.
 2. Copy the token into a new secret named `REPO_ACCESS_TOKEN`

 #### `SCRIPT_ID` [OPTIONAL]